hotrodorm/hotrod/hotrod-project/docs/quick-docs/features.md

 language and the Nitro module offerts all the power of complex relational performance.

-HotRod's features can be listed as:
+In a nutshell HotRod's features are:

 - Automated CRUD persistence layer for quick prototyping.
 - Default and configurable data types.